modin-project/unidist/docs/installation.rst

 .. code-block:: bash

-  pip install unidist # Install unidist dependencies for Multiprocessing and sequential Python backends
+  pip install unidist # Install unidist with dependencies for Multiprocessing and sequential Python backends

 unidist can also be used with Dask, MPI or Ray execution backend.
 If you don't have Dask_, MPI_ or Ray_ installed, you will need to install unidist with one of the targets:

 .. code-block:: bash

-  pip install unidist[all] # Install unidist dependencies for all the backends pip install unidist[dask] # Install unidist dependencies for Dask backend pip install unidist[mpi] # Install unidist dependencies for MPI backend pip install unidist[ray] # Install unidist dependencies for Multiprocessing and sequential Python backends
+  pip install unidist[all] # Install unidist with dependencies for all the backends pip install unidist[dask] # Install unidist with dependencies for Dask backend pip install unidist[mpi] # Install unidist with dependencies for MPI backend pip install unidist[ray] # Install unidist with dependencies for Multiprocessing and sequential Python backends

-unidist will automatically detect which execution backend you have installed and use that for scheduling computation!
+unidist automatically detects which execution backends are installed and use that for scheduling computation!

 Release candidates